Marcus Chan

 Bio

 Hi there!
-I’m Marcus, an able-bodied, gay second-generation Chinese settler.
-My commitment to this work emerged from seeing how spiritual and cultural expectations can collide with queerness, how religious disconnection can affect one’s sense of self and belonging, and how identity, place, and systems of power shape our sense of self.
+Nice to meet you!
+I’m Marcus, I'm a gay second-generation Chinese settler.
+My commitment to this work emerged from seeing how cultural expectations can collide with queerness, how navigating spiritual identity can affect one’s sense of meaning and belonging, and how identity, place, and systems of power shape our sense of self.

-I am passionate about walking alongside young adults and individuals from BIPOC and queer communities as they navigate identity, cultural identity and belonging, spiritual and religious complexity, stress, anxiety, grief, and life transitions.
-I believe therapy honours the truth you already carry within you, and that your voice and lived experience lead the way to healing.
-My goal is to co-create a safe space for you to reconnect with your wisdom, build self-insight, and move toward what feels aligned and true.
+I am passionate about walking alongside young adults and individuals, including those from BIPOC and queer communities as they navigate identity, cultural identity and belonging, spiritual and religious complexity, stress, anxiety, grief, reconnecting with joy and life transitions.
+I believe therapy honors the truth you already carry within you, and that your voice and lived experience lead the way to healing.
+My goal is to co-create a space for you to reconnect with your wisdom, build self-insight, and move towards what feels authentic to you.

-My therapeutic approach is not only trauma-informed and anti-oppressive, but also warm, gentle, and playful, while working alongside you to build a space that can also hold the depth of healing that arises.
-I work integratively, drawing from IFS parts work, Somatic Awareness, Narrative Therapy, Solution-Focused Therapy, Person-Centred Therapy, and Acceptance and Commitment Therapy (ACT).
-I am also able to offer clinical hypnosis to help relieve stress and bodily tension while anchoring focus on your therapeutic goals.
+My therapeutic approach is not only trauma-informed and anti-oppressive, but also warm and playful - welcoming humor into the space, while working alongside you to build a space that can also hold the depth of healing that arises.
+I work integratively, firmly grounded in a Person-Centred approach while drawing from IFS parts work, Somatic Awareness, Narrative Therapy, Solution-Focused Therapy, and Acceptance and Commitment Therapy (ACT).
+I am also able to offer clinical hypnosis to help relieve stress and bodily tension while anchoring focus on your therapeutic goals and provide psychoeducation where helpful.

-Each session is collaborative: we begin by checking in, decide together what feels most important to explore, and close with grounding or somatic practices so you leave feeling supported and resourced.
+You can expect each session to be collaborative: we begin by checking in, decide together what feels most important to explore, and close with grounding or somatic practices so you leave feeling supported and resourced.

-Outside of counselling, I love playing video games with friends, going to the gym, and spamming people with funny memes.
+Outside of counselling, I love playing video games with friends, learning my favourite songs on electric bass, going to the gym, and spamming people with funny memes.

 Image Description: Marcus is centered in the photo smiling with their teeth.
 He is outdoors, standing in front of dark red and green leafy bushes.
 He has short, dark hair and is wearing a blue denim jacket with a white collar over a black shirt.
 He also wears a beaded necklace and small hoop earrings.